Harisene/next-coding-challenge/README.md

 * Applied the **3A (Arrange, Act, Assert)** testing practice in the `test.tsx` file.
 * Used `@testing-library/user-event` to handle click events on unit tests.
 * Added additional assertions to the `test.tsx` file.
+* Added a couple of more test files.
 * Added a `strings.ts` file to centralize the management of all static strings.
 * Updated styles to improve responsiveness on mobile screens.